msmfsd/codefolio/README.md

 2. Run ```npm run build``` command
 3. Follow the [Codefolio + Codefolio API Guide](https://github.com/msmfsd/codefolio-guide) to publish your folio to a production server

+#### Customize
+- Feel free to customize the source code to suit your needs
+- I recommend you install [Redux Devtools extension](https://github.com/zalmoxisus/redux-devtools-extension) to your browser
-> NOTE: In development environment the admin forms will output React Unknown props warnings in the browser inspector console, they are caused by current stable ReduxForm/React versions.
+- NOTE: In development environment the admin forms will output React Unknown props warnings in the browser inspector console, they are caused by current stable ReduxForm/React versions.
 These do not effect the application, can be ignored and will not appear in your production bundle.

 #### Contributing
 Feel free to open an issue or post a pull request